essc/clp_foss4g_workshop/source/qgis_install.rst

    :width: 300 pt

 4. You can choose where to install QGIS in your system by selecting the appropriate directory using the :guilabel:`Browse` button.
-We accept the default for now by hitting :guilabel:`Next`.
+Accept the default by hitting :guilabel:`Next`.

 .. image:: images/qgis_install_3.png
    :align: center
    :width: 300 pt

-5. Aside from the main QGIS application, you have an option to download sample datasets provided by the QGIS developers.
-These data will be downloaded during the install process.
-Some of the data are several hundreds of Megabytes, we will not use them for now.
+5. Aside from the main QGIS application, you have an option to download sample datasets, we will not use this data.
 Un-mark any of the optional sample datasets and click :guilabel:`Install`.

 .. image:: images/qgis_install_4.png
    :align: center